 - Each school may nominate a “primary” recipient and a “secondary” recipient, each of whom shall be considered for the cash awards listed above.
 Nominees shall be selected from among students planning to pursue health care careers at the college level.
 The nominating authority may accept at face value the student’s assertion that he/she intends to pursue a health care career.
 The term “health care career” shall be broadly interpreted to include not only the healing arts, but also those non-traditional careers recognized by the State of California for which citizens may legally seek assistance for illness, injury or disease.

 - Nominees shall have earned, as of the completion of the first semester of their senior year, no less than a 3.0 cumulative grade point average based on a scale of 4.0 as grade “A”.

 - Economic need is not a criterion for award.
 However, the nominating authority may, at his/her sole discretion, use “economic disadvantage” as a “tiebreaker”.
 The nomination authority may also use as a “tiebreaker” consideration of those students not receiving an award from any other scholarship program.

 - Nominations shall be considered according to applicable Equal Employment Opportunity and Non-Discrimination laws.
 All eligible students shall be fairly considered.

 - The school shall agree to make the availability of these scholarships known to all eligible students.

-- Nominees may be asked to participate in a public ceremony at which the nominees will be recognized.
+- Nominees will be asked to participate in a public ceremony at which the nominees will be recognized (see below).

-- Monies will be awarded to students upon proof of successful completion of one semester of college classes, with a minimum of 9 units and no less than a 2.0 grade point average.
-At that time they need to submit a copy of their transcript along with their name and address for processing of payment to the District.
+- Monies will be awarded to students upon proof of successful completion of: a) one semester of college classes with a minimum of 9 units and no less than a 2.0 grade point average; or b) a certificate program at the Health Occupations Center.
+At that time the student needs to submit a copy of their transcript along with their name and address for processing of payment to the District.